 The trustees of the Brighton Education Fund meet monthly to develop policy and procedures, work on fundraising, and review grant applications.
 Grants are awarded on the basis of criteria that encourage innovation and creativity.

-Paul Bush (Grant Coordinator)
+Paul Bush (Grants Coordinator)

 Gail Daugherty (Treasurer)